 Janice Chen is co-founder/CTO of Mammoth Biosciences, a biotechnology company based in the San Francisco Area that harnesses the diversity of nature to power the next generation of CRISPR products across diagnostics and therapeutics.
 Through its discovery of novel CRISPR systems, the company enables the potential of its platform to read and write the code of life.
 Janice received her PhD from the lab of Nobel Laureate Jennifer Doudna at University of California, Berkeley.
 She investigated mechanisms of CRISPR proteins and developed technologies leading to multiple papers and patents, and co-invented the programmable CRISPR-based detection technology called DETECTR®.
 Janice was selected as a Forbes 30 Under 30 in Healthcare, Business Insider's 30 Under 40 in Healthcare, Endpoints Top 20 Women in Biopharma, MIT Technology Review 35 Innovators Under 35, EY Entrepreneur Of The Year, SF Business Times Most Influential Women, and delivered a TEDx talk on the potential for CRISPR to democratize diagnostics.

 Dr. Aran’s current research focuses on creating novel electronic biosensors with true multiomic detection capabilities and applying them to solve real-world problems.
 She invented CRISPR-ChipTM, which utilizes CRISPR and biology-gated transistors to create the only technology that rapidly detects genes of interest without amplification.
 CRISPR-Chip™ was the cover of Nature Biomedical Engineering in 2019, featured in over 50 news outlets, and the most read paper that year.
 CRISPR-Chip™ has since been expanded to detect single-point mutations - published in Nature Biomedical Engineering in 2021.
 Through Cardea Bio, Dr. Aran’s inventions are being actively developed into commercial products to ensure a lasting impact beyond the academic world.
 Her research efforts have been recognized by Clinical OMICs 10 under 40 Award, Athena Pinnacle Award, and Nature Research Awards for Inspiring Women in Science.
-Dr. Aran was also the recipient of the NSF Career Award to develop the next generation of electronic sensors.
+Dr. Aran is also the recipient of numerous grants to develop the next generation of electronic biosensors, including the NSF CAREER Award and multiple NIH RO1 and DARPA grants.

 Clinical & Research Tools Showcase: